 Source: A ktMINE Chart

-Safety is a fairly important measure when it comes to holiday decor; on average, 950 yearly home fires are a result of trees and decorations catching fire during the holiday season, resulting in property damage, injury or even worse.
+Safety is a fairly important measure when it comes to holiday decor; on average, 950 yearly home fires result from trees and decorations catching fire during the holiday season, resulting in property damage, injury, or even worse.
 In other circumstances, lights and other electrical devices can cause injury.
-Since many keep decorations on through the night and when away from the home, it is important to make sure decorations are in keeping with the most up-to-date safety technology.
+Since many keep decorations on through the night and when away from home, it is important to make sure decorations are in keeping with the most up-to-date safety technology.
 For example, this tree is grounded for added safety for pets, children, or unsuspecting tree-water refillers.

 Holiday patent